Best Ocean-View Restaurants in LA

 Credit: James Tran

-Craving an oceanside hangout where brunch, live music, and sunsets come standard?
+Craving an oceanside hangout where brunch, live music and sunsets come standard?
 Steps from the sand, Shoreside offers relaxed yet refined coastal dining with sunlit interiors, a Pacific-facing terrace and a lively poolside bar.
 Breakfast brings avocado toast or a hearty burrito, while afternoons feature lobster rolls, ahi tuna sandwiches and seafood platters stacked with oysters, shrimp, lobster tail and snow crab.
 Evenings turn indulgent with prime filet mignon, pan-seared salmon and lamb chops alongside signature cocktails like the Margarita Botanico or sparkling Flores De Verano.
-Golden Hour hits Monday–Friday, 3–6 p.m., Fridays cue live music from 5–8 p.m. and Sundays pour bottomless mimosas with brunch and live tunes.
+Golden Hour hits Monday–Friday, 3–6 p.m., Fridays feature music from 5–8 p.m. and Sundays pour bottomless mimosas with brunch and live tunes.
 Ocean breezes carry the scent of grilled seafood through the terrace, adding to Shoreside’s lively, coastal celebration.

 Location: Santa Monica